ucldc/ingest_deploy/README.md

 -or-

 * Create a list of the CouchDB identifiers for the items, and add them to a file (one per line)
-* Run the `delete_couchdb_id_list.py` script in the harvester directory against the file:`~/code/harvester/scripts/delete_couchdb_id_list.py <file with list of ids>`
+* Run `delete_couchdb_id_list.py` with the file as input:`delete_couchdb_id_list.py <file with list of ids>`

 #### <a name="removalcollection">Entire collection</a>

-* Log into the majorTom stage machine.
+* Log onto blackstar & sudo su - hrv-prd
-* Run this command to remove the collection from CouchDB stage, adding the key for the collection at the end: `~/code/harvester/scripts/delete_couchdb_collection.py 23065`.
+* Run this command to remove the collection from CouchDB stage, adding the key for the collection at the end: `delete_couchdb_collection.py 23065`.
-* Then run this command, to update Solr stage: `/usr/local/bin/solr-update.sh`
+* Then from the registry "Queue delete solr documents for collection(s) on normal-production"
 * Follow the process of sync'ing the collection through to CouchDB production